TheTarados/AssDeb/ReadMe.md

 # Can I contribute?

 Yes, any help is welcome!
 At the moment, the main goal should be to clean the goal and make it easy to add new languages.
+If anybody knows how to setup github actions to automatically build the project, it would be great!